ricjo462/crosskeyMortageplan/README.md

 # Crosskey - Mortageplan
-This is a program that reads the file prospects.txt and calculates the monthly payment for a customer based on the total loan, interest rate and repayment time.
+This is a program that reads the file prospects.txt and calculates the monthly payment for a customer based on the total loan, interest rate and repayment period.

 ## How to run
 The program is executed using Maven as build tool.
 Type the following commands in the terminal: